Kyburg (castle): Events

 Every summer the Kyburgiade, an international chamber music festival, takes place in the inner courtyard of the castle.

 Castle site

 The castle forms an irregular quadrangle with a single courtyard atop a steep hill above the Töss valley.
 South of the castle, between the medieval neck ditches, is the French formal garden which was designed in 1700 by Caspar Schwarzenbach.
 The entrance to the castle is through the outer gate located on the north-east corner.
 The gate house was rebuilt in 1579-80 and decorated with coats of arms by Christoph and Josias Murer.
-A zwinger or narrow, defensive passage leads from the outer gate to the inner gate.
-A walkway goes over the zwinger and connects the palas or great hall with the Willenturm (Willen tower) on the north corner of the castle.
-The inner gate is protected by the bergfried which was built in 1424 with a roof from 1444.
+A zwinger, or narrow, defensive passage, leads from the outer gate to the inner gate.
+A walkway goes over the zwinger and connects the palas, or great hall, with the Willenturm (Willen tower) on the north corner of the castle.
+The inner gate is protected by the bergfried, which was built in 1424 with the addition of a roof in 1444.